Skip to main content

 Rule 5101:2-17-02 | "Step Up To Quality" (SUTQ): eligibility for registration.

-(A) Who may register to participate in step up to quality (SUTQ), Ohio's tiered quality rating and improvement system?
+(A) Who may register to participate in SUTQ, Ohio's tiered quality rating and improvement system?

-(B) Which programs are not eligible to register for a star rating?
+(B) Which programs are not eligible to register for a bronze, silver, or gold rating?

-A licensed program with a currently suspended license is not eligible to register for a star rating.
+(2) A licensed program with a currently suspended license.

-(C) What are the requirements for a licensed program to be eligible for a star rating?
+(C) What are the requirements for a licensed program to be eligible for a bronze, silver, or gold rating?

-The program shall do all of the following:
+The program is to do all of the following:

-(1) Log onto the Ohio child licensing and quality system (OCLQS) at https://oclqs.force.com, to electronically submit the initial rating registration.
+(1) Log onto the Ohio child licensing and quality system (OCLQS) at https://oclqs.my.site.comto electronically submit the rating registration.

-(2) Comply with the desk review, including documents returned for revision, and with the on-site verification visit.
+(2) Comply with the desk review, including documents returned for revision, and with any on-site verification visit.

-(3) Have children enrolled and attending the program at time of the on-site verification visit.
+(3) Have children for whom the program is receiving compensation enrolled and attending the program at time of the on-site verification visit.

-(4) Meet all of the program standards for the registered star rating as listed in the appendices to rule 5101:2-17-01 of the Administrative Code including:
+(4) Meet all of the program standards for the registered rating as listed in appendix A to rule 5101:2-17-01 of the Administrative Code including:

-(a) Ensure that the administrators, lead teachers and assistant teachers complete and have verified their education and professional development through the Ohio professional registry (OPR) at occrra.org/opr.
+(a) Ensure that the administrators, lead teachers and assistant teachers complete and have verified their education and professional development through the Ohio professional registry (OPR) at https://www.occrra.org.

-(6) The program shall not have an accumulation of twenty-four moderate and/or serious risk non-compliance points within the previous twelve months if licensed by ODJFS, or a six-point serious risk non-compliance if licensed by ODE.
+(5) The center or family child care program is not to have an accumulation of twenty-four moderate and/or serious risk non-compliance points within the previous twelve months or for a preschool or school child program a six-point serious risk non-compliance .

 (a) Moderate and serious risk non-compliances are listed in appendix A to rule 5101:2-12-03 of the Administrative Code for child care centers and appendix A to rule 5101:2-13-03 of the Administrative Code for family child care providers.